Project: PuppetFist

 This project actually started 9 or 10 years ago, and I managed to get a prototype running, but then life intervened and everything had to go into mothballs, temporarily, I thought.
 Well “temporarily” can mean ten years later, so that’s what’s happening.
 Call it a creative pause.

 Anyway, the idea of PuppetFist is pretty simple.
-By using orientation sensors, I can measure how much an object is leaning.
+By using orientation sensors, I can measure how much an object is leaning, and in which direction.
 So if I attach one to my forearm, I can measure its angles.
-And if I attach one to my hand, I can measure those angles too.
-So if you think of your arm and hand as being the torso and head of a puppet, then you have all the information you need to capture a Muppet’s movements.
+Similarly, if I attach one to my hand, I can measure those angles too.
+So if you think of your arm and hand as being the torso and head of a puppet, then you have all the information you need to capture a Muppet’s basic body movements.

 The result isn’t going to win any academy awards, and in its initial form it can’t handle more complicated puppets, like marionettes, but for the quick capture of a Muppet speaking to camera, it’s surprisingly effective.